Let’s be honest, Brits aren’t best known for their linguistic abilities. Quite possibly the opposite, in fact.

 Dov’è il bagno? = Where is the bathroom?

 No matter your circumstance, this is a phrase everyone will need to know.
-It can also prevent you depositing snow across the restaurant floor if you are coming straight off the slopes!
+It can also prevent you from depositing snow across the restaurant floor if you are coming straight off the slopes!

 Io sono vegetariano / vegano / intollerante al glutine = I am vegetarian / vegan / gluten-free